kchu100/Cpp/README.md

 ***Array***
 A collection of items stored at contiguous memory locations.
 Stored multiple items of the same type together.
+&emsp; **Fixed:** size or length is determined when the array is created
+&emsp; **Dynamic:** random access, variable-size list that allows elements to be added or removed.
+It overcomes a limit of static arrays.

 ***Linked List***
 Is linear, not stored at contiguous memory locations.